 Please note that because we are a French company, the full text of the statutory financial statements included in this Annex B has been translated from French.
 In the case of any discrepancy between this version and the French version, the French version will prevail.

 CRITEO SA

 32 rue Blanche 75009 Paris

-ANNUAL FINANCIAL STATEMENTS

-For the year ending on December, 31st 2022
+ANNUAL FINANCIAL STATEMENTS for the fiscal year ending on December 31, 2023

 INCOME STATEMENT